 Q. To which hospital should I go?

 If you have a medical emergency, please call 911.
-Our providers are associated with Rhode Island Hospital and the Miriam Hospital.
+Our providers are associated with Kent Hospital and the Memorial Hospital.
 If your condition is extremely urgent, however, you may need to go to a hospital nearer to you.

 Q. How do I know if I need to go to the hospital or if my condition is urgent?

-If you are not sure how serious your symptoms are, please call the Center for Women's Health and speak to your provider or the provider-on-call and ask for advice.
+If you are not sure how serious your symptoms are, please call the Center for Women's Health and speak to your physician or the physician-on-call and ask for advice.

-Q. How does my provider know I am in the hospital?
+Q. How does my physician know I am in the hospital?

 The emergency room staff will contact us if you need to be hospitalized.
 Often they will call during your evaluation if they have questions about your medical history, medications, or living will arrangements.
 After admission, the hospitalist physician or physician-on-call will contact us with details of your diagnosis and condition.